-June 5, 2021 — The timeless and enigmatic Russo-Nordic trio Draugablíkk has emerged from the shadows once again to deliver the first, atmospheric, half of their Wolves of Hyrkania EP.
+June 5, 2021 — Enigmatic dark folk trio Draugablíkk has emerged from the shadows once again to deliver the first, atmospheric, half of their Wolves of Hyrkania EP.

 At the core of this mythic musical outfit is the fusion of primal sounds, forgotten wisdom, and deeply buried history in a dynamic and often ritualistic fashion.
 This three-track release which is sub-titled ‘Aujum Unplugged’ delivers dramatic neofolk vibes and intensely deep yet beautiful singing, crafting a spacious but raw sound with second-half Wolves of Hyrkania (Gothunni Metal Cut) to follow on June 11.